 - Complete a total of 124 semester hours of course credit of which no more than 12 hours total may be in basic physical education activity courses (KIN 100-KIN 111, KIN 122), vocational and technical education courses, basic courses in military science (AFAS, MILS and NS courses numbered below 300), Institute of Aviation courses, Undergraduate Open Seminar (199) courses, and independent study courses and other experimental or special topics courses (such as LAS 110) outside the College of Media.
-The exception is that Agricultural Communication majors must complete 126 semester hours of credit.
 Independent study courses additionally must be approved by the College to ensure that credit is given only for academic work directly supervised by a faculty member.
 The College encourages its students to have appropriate professional internships and to participate in professional activities.
 While it does not allow academic credit for such experience, one credit hour is possible through an academic course or independent study supervised by a College of Media faculty member and taken in conjunction with an internship.

-- No course of any number that is offered by or cross-listed with Advertising, Agricultural Communications, Journalism or Media and Cinema Studies or is substantially similar to courses offered by Advertising, Agricultural Communications, Journalism or Media and Cinema Studies may count toward the total hours outside the College of Media, regardless of the rubric under which it is taken.
+- No course of any number that is offered by or cross-listed with Advertising, Journalism or Media and Cinema Studies or is substantially similar to courses offered by Advertising, Journalism or Media and Cinema Studies may count toward the total hours outside the College of Media, regardless of the rubric under which it is taken.
 For each hour of credit beyond 44 in such courses, the number of hours required for graduation increases by one additional hour to ensure that the requirement of 80 hours outside the College is met.

 - Complete not less than 20 hours in courses numbered 200 or above outside the College of Media and not cross-listed in the College of Media, regardless of the rubric under which they are taken.
 At least 9 of the 20 hours must be in courses numbered 300 and above.